-Our strategy is also integral to wider school plans for education recovery, notably in its targeted support through the National Tutoring Programme for pupils whose education has been worst affected, including non-disadvantaged pupils.
+Our strategy is also integral to wider school plans for education recovery, notably in its targeted support through our intervention programme, for all pupils including nondisadvantaged pupils.

 Our approach will be responsive to common challenges and individual needs, rooted in robust diagnostic assessment, not assumptions about the impact of disadvantage.
 The approaches we have adopted complement each other to help pupils excel.
 To ensure they are effective we will: